MonkeyTime/BattleNet/README.md

 ## Changelog

+* 0.2
+> some codes enhancement + added response when local file exist and Api is on maintenance

 * 0.1
-> initial commit (only World of Warcraft currently supported)
+> initial release (only World of Warcraft currently supported)